What Are the Types of Trauma?

 • Verbal

-While everyone’s case of domestic violence is different, some of the most common forms include:
+While everyone’s case of domestic violence is different, the most common forms include:

 • Blame